CoryMcCartan/PL94171/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This version adds graceful error handling for internet resources, and in doing so addresses errors in the CRAN checks.
+* This version addresses existing NOTEs regarding invalid HTML5 and also updates new package URLs.

 * Examples are \donttest in manyfunctions because they require moderately large files to be downloaded from the Internet, taking more than 5-10